-Low-income groups face particular difficulties that make it more likely that individuals will become overweight and need obesity treatment
+Low-income groups face particular difficulties that make it more likely that individuals will become overweight and need obesity treatment, experts have said.

 A spokeswoman for the British Nutrition Foundation (BNF) pointed out that the recent Low Income Diet and Nutrition Survey (LIDNS) had raised a number of key issues.

 Lisa Miles revealed: "Intake of fruit and vegetables is half of the recommended five portions per day.